Circus Circus in Las Vegas has been a staple of the north end of the Strip since its opening in 1968.

 As part of the free attraction, guests can expect to see aerial trapeze acts, juggling, exhibitions of “extreme flexibility”, and of course, clowns, among others.

-If we’re being honest, performers in the free circus show offer various degrees of “wow factor” with some exceeding expectations and others offering the audience a “meh” experience.
-We suggest viewing the schedule (more on that below) to identify a show you will find most interesting.
+If I’m being honest, performers in the free circus show offer various degrees of “wow factor” with some exceeding expectations and others offering the audience a “meh” experience.
+I’d suggest viewing the schedule (more on that below) to identify a show you will find most interesting.

 Free Circus Acts at Circus Circus Show Times and Schedule